H-1B Application Procedure and Packet

 - A notice of filing has been posted and was/will remain posted for 10 working days where the H-1B nonimmigrant will be employed.

 - If the employee or department wants USCIS to adjudicate the petition within 15 days, the $1,225 premium processing fee may be paid.
-Please contact Jenny to see if the $1,225 expedited fee is needed in your particular case.
+Please contact Doreen Clayton to see if the $1,225 expedited fee is needed in your particular case.

 - ISSS will mail all H-1B petitions via express mail using the department’s UPS account number provided on the H-1B worksheet.